spectrumx/sds-code/network/README.md

     sudo iptables --list --line-numbers | grep '80|443|http'
     ```

-6. Test reachability from outside the network.
+6. Test reachability from outside your network, if applicable.